ritjiishaku/ritjiishaku/README.md

 **Front-End Developer | UX/UI Designer**

 ## About Me
-I build responsive, user-friendly web applications with clean code and intuitive interfaces.
-Passionate about creating seamless digital experiences through the combination of development and design.
+I specialize in building responsive, user-centric web applications with clean, maintainable code and thoughtfully designed interfaces.
+With a deep passion for both design and development, I create seamless digital experiences that are as intuitive as they are visually engaging.
+My goal is to bridge the gap between functionality and aesthetics—bringing ideas to life through purposeful, human-centered design.

 ## Technical Skills
 ### Development